MineEric64/UniConverter-Project/README.md

 UniConverter converts Ableton Project's Information to UniPack's Information.
 Last, UniConverter trims some Sounds, LEDs of UniPack.
 Also, you can edit simple information of UniPack directly!
 But, you can edit detail information of UniPack on Unitor.
-You can download Unitor on "http://www.unitor.ga"! :D

-You can download UniConverter Latest Version on "http://ucv.kro.kr".
+You can download UniConverter Latest Version on '[UniConverter Offical Site](http://ucv.kro.kr)'.
 If you want to use UniConverter Test Version, You must get permission to me. or, You can build the UniConverter directly!
-#### [Latest Version: V1.0.0.2   |   Test Version: V1.1.0.3]
+#### [ Latest Version: v1.1.0.3 Pre-Release 1   |   Test Version: v1.1.0.3 Pre-Release 2 ]

 ##### DEVELOPING PROJECTS make someone convenient.